-4. GENERAL OPERATIONS
+5. GENERAL OPERATIONS

-- 4.1 Any mechanical malfunction or spillage of material shall be attended to and remedied as soon as possible.
-Any spillage or mechanical malfunction shall be in the log book, with details of any remedial measures taken. - 4.2 Any incident likely to give rise to emissions that may have an impact on neighbouring residents shall be reported immediately to this authority. - 4.3 A copy of this permit shall be located on site such that all operatives involved in the process have unrestricted access to it. - 4.4 The operator shall supply to this Authority, on demand and without charge, a copy of all or part of the records required to be kept by this permit. - 4.5 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
-Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance.
-Records of preventative maintenance including inspections and any works undertaken shall be kept on site and made available to the local authority inspector on request. - 4.6 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
-Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit. - 4.7 Staff at all levels shall receive the necessary training and instruction in their duties relating to control of the activities and emissions to air.
-Records shall be kept which details all relevant training provided to staff, and these records shall be kept for a minimum of 2 years. - 4.8 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place.
+- 5.1 The operator shall undertake regular cleaning and preventative maintenance including inspection and repair/replacement on all plant and equipment concerned with the emission, capture, transport and control of emissions to atmosphere.
+Where necessary manufacturers guidelines shall be used to determine the regularity of maintenance. - 5.2 A written maintenance programme should be available and include a list of, and procedures, for dealing with the failure of key arrestment plant. - 5.3 Any incident likely to give rise to emissions that may have an impact on neighbouring residents, or any failure in key arrestment plant shall be reported immediately to this authority. - 5.4 A copy of this permit shall be located on site such that all operatives involved in the process have unrestricted access to it. - 5.5 The operator shall supply to this Authority, on demand and without charge, a copy of all or part of the records required to be kept by this permit. - 5.6 Spares and consumables for plant and equipment used in the installation in particular that subject to continual use or wear shall be held on site or shall be available at short notice.
+Such plant or equipment shall not be used unless that plant or equipment is capable of working in accordance with the conditions of this permit.

+5.7 The operator shall maintain a statement of training requirements for each operational post and keep a record of the training received by each person whose actions may have an impact on the environment.
+These documents shall be made available to the regulator on request.

+The training of all staff with responsibility for operating the activity shall include:

+- Awareness of their responsibilities under the Permit; in particular how to deal with conditions likely to give rise to emissions, such as in the event of spillage; - Minimising emissions on start up and shut down - Action to minimise emissions during abnormal conditions. - 5.8 If there is any intention to change any aspect of the prescribed installation from the description contained in the beginning of this permit, or any other aspect which may affect the substances or concentration or amount of substances being emitted to atmosphere, the operator shall notify the regulator of the proposed changes at least 4 weeks in advance before the changes take place. - 5.9 The operator shall put in place some form of structured environmental management system (EMS), whether by adopting published standards (ISO 14001 or the EU Eco Management and Audit Scheme [EMAS]) or by setting up an EMS tailored to the nature and size of the particular process.